frame-lang/frame-lang.github.io/_posts/2021_02/2021-02-14-history_of_states.md

 ![](http://www.plantuml.com/plantuml/png/SoWkIImgAStDuU82iafI5S8JCqioyz8LghbgeIAEJa2E0X10kL1UBPAO4qmChiaPR42qLgo2hguTp50kA0qMSrImKb1JDZGoiKxFBybtX31HL3YXg722gd348-U4nsH7YAGpK5959LexbiiPp8_sq8g52Ed6SZcavgM0mW80)

-Below we can see  that the system reports out it is transitioning from `$AB` now:
+Below we can see  that the system reports out it is now transitioning from `$AB` rather than from the individual states:

 <iframe width="100%" height="475" src="https://dotnetfiddle.net/Widget/U1axyV" frameborder="0"></iframe>

 NOTE: History203 demonstrates the recommended best practice of using a Frame specification to define a base class (in this case `_History203_`) and then derive a subclass to provide the implemented actions for behavior.

 ## Conclusion